In addition to SAML SSO support for authentication, Signal Sciences also supports automated user management through Okta.

 - Deactivate Users

-Click the green Save to save these settings and proceed.
+Click Save to save these settings and proceed.

 After enabling provisioning, you may see a message that unmapped attributes exist on the application.
 This will not prevent provisioning; however, if you wish to map Signal Sciences attributes to your base Okta user profile, you may do so by mapping the following attributes: